About the Everest Base Camp Trek

 While the scenery and mountain views may change daily, some things do not.
 For example, each day on the trek starts and ends similarly:-

-We start our day early, at around 6 or 7 am when we all meet for breakfast in the teahouse (lodge) dining room.
-Breakfast is ordered the night before so the teahouse owner can have it ready for us on time.
 After breakfast, prepare your duffel bag, which the porter will carry.
 He will set off at his own pace.
 All you need to carry is a day pack with what you think you might require for the day, such as a water bottle, sunscreen, snacks, etc.

 Then start hiking with your guide.
 The way will be familiar because your guide will have explained the day’s highlights the night before.
 You will continue walking until the lunch stop on the trail.
 This will most likely be at a small settlement.
 After lunch, follow the trail until the overnight teahouse.